Matthew-Viafora/Tensorflow-learning-algorithms/README.md

 Note that these examples are for educational purposes only and models in the "Learning_ Algorithm_Examples" are based on TensorFlow documentation.

-# Bitcoin Daily Price Predictor:
+# Bitcoin Daily Price Predictor V 1.0:
 Author: Matthew Viafora

 - Takes open Bitcoin price from past 365 days